Updated for the 2017 holiday season!

-The San Diego Zoo gets into the holiday spirit during Jungle Bells, which runs all day from December 9 – January 2, 2017 with the exception of December 24.
+The San Diego Zoo gets into the holiday spirit during Jungle Bells, which runs all day from December 9 – January 1, 2018 with the exception of December 24.
 Hop aboard the Twinkle Light Trolley to see lighted animal sculptures throughout the zoo.
 Meet Santa or enjoy Dr. Zoolittle’s fun version of “Twas the Night Before Christmas.”
 Watch acrobatic trampoline elves, walk through a lit up forest of winter-loving animals, stop to take pics with Santa at his igloo, and so many more fun holiday activities.

 Parades and Special Events

-Another distinctly California holiday boat parade is the Mission Bay Christmas Boat Parade of Lights, taking place December 10, 2016.
+Another distinctly California holiday boat parade is the Mission Bay Christmas Boat Parade of Lights, taking place December 9 from 6-9pm.
 This free event is highly anticipated by locals and tourists alike who line the bay near SeaWorld and Paradise Point Resort at great places such as Crown Point, the east side of Vacation Island, or the west side of Fiesta Island.

-“Christmas in the Future” is the theme for the La Jolla Christmas Parade.
-Festivities will fill the streets of downtown La Jolla on December 4, 2016 at 1:30pm.
+“Christmas Jewels” is the theme for the La Jolla Christmas Parade.
+Festivities will fill the streets of downtown La Jolla on December 3 at 1:30pm.
 After the parade, enjoy the Holiday Festival at the La Jolla Recreation Center, which includes arts and crafts, live music, and the Birch Aquarium bus.
 Santa is the last entry in the parade and joins the Festival for visits and photos with the kids.
 The day ends with the lighting of the Christmas tree.

 Wave hi to Santa and the many bands and floats of the Annual Coronado Christmas Parade.
 Catch a good viewing spot between 8th St. and R.H.
-Dana Place on Friday, December 2 at 6 pm.
+Dana Place on Friday, December 1 at 6 pm.
 Be sure to bring a stuffed animal donation to benefit Rady Children’s Hospital.
 Stores along the route will have treats to make the event a festive holiday.
 Don’t miss the Christmas Tree lighting near the Rotary Plaza at 7 pm when Santa and the mayor flip the switch.